icinganalysis/icinganalysis.github.io/content/1969 Aircraft Ice Protection Report of Symposium.md

 Title: The Greatest Thing That You Have (Probably) Never Read: 1969 Aircraft Ice Protection Report of Symposium
 Date: 2022-12-13 13:00
 Category: Diversions
-tags:
+tags: diversions

-> ###"The subject of aircraft ice protection has provoked much controversy and discourse among theorists, designers, laboratory and test engineers, and flight operations people." [^1]
+### _"The subject of aircraft ice protection has provoked much controversy and discourse among theorists, designers, laboratory and test engineers, and flight operations people."_ [^1]

 ![Fig1](images/1969 Aircraft Ice Protection Report of Symposium/Figure 1 of B L Messinger.png)

-##Abstract
+## Abstract

 _("Summary" in the orignal)._